-- Before you move a computer that is connected to an external hard drive, initiate Sleep and allow the screen to clear, or properly disconnect the external hard drive. - Before handling a drive, discharge static electricity by touching the unpainted metal surface of the drive. - Do not touch the connector pins on a removable drive or on the computer. - Handle a drive carefully; do not drop a drive or place items on it. - Before removing or inserting a drive, shut down the computer.
+- Before you move a computer that is connected to an external hard drive, initiate Sleep and allow the screen to clear, or properly disconnect the external hard drive. - Before handling a drive, discharge static electricity by touching a grounded surface. - Do not touch the connector pins on a removable drive or on the computer. - Handle a drive carefully; do not drop a drive or place items on it. - Before removing or inserting a drive, shut down the computer.
 If you are unsure whether the computer is off, in the Sleep state, turn the computer on, and then shut it down through the operating system. - Do not use excessive force when inserting a drive into a drive bay. - Do not type on the keyboard or move the computer while an optical drive is writing to a disc.
-The write process is sensitive to vibration. - When the battery is the only source of power, be sure that the battery is sufficiently charged before writing to media. - Avoid exposing a drive to temperature or humidity extremes. - Avoid exposing a drive to liquids.
+The write process is sensitive to vibration. - Avoid exposing a drive to temperature or humidity extremes. - Avoid exposing a drive to liquids.
 Do not spray the drive with cleaning products. - Remove media from a drive before removing the drive from the drive bay, or traveling with, shipping, or storing a drive. - If a drive must be mailed, place the drive in a bubble-pack mailer or other suitable protective packaging and label the package "FRAGILE." - Avoid exposing a drive to magnetic fields.
 Security devices with magnetic fields include airport walk-through devices and security wands.
 Airport conveyer belts and similar security devices that check carry-on baggage use X-rays instead of magnetism and do not damage drives.